How Important is the Curriculum for your Child’s Education? Take a Look at how DPS GBN’s Curriculum is Unlocking Students’ Potential

 International Baccalaureate (IB)

-Founded in the year 1968, International Baccalaureate operates from its headquarters in Geneva, Switzerland.
+Founded in the year 1968, the International Baccalaureate operates from its headquarters in Geneva, Switzerland.
 IB has a vast presence in India, with over 200 schools being affiliated with the board.

 IB offers three types of curricula, as stated below.